-- Application submissions are due by January 15th for fall enrollment only.
+- Application submissions must have a verified status by January 15th for fall enrollment only.
 Late applications will not be considered.

 - Applicants must apply to CSDCAS (Communication Science and Disorders Centralized Application Service); detailed application completion and submission instructions are available on the CSDCAS website.

-- Applicants will be notified about application status via email; those meeting CSD candidacy requirements will then be instructed to submit an application to the University of Montana Graduate School.
+Applicants will be notified about application status via email; those meeting CSD candidacy requirements will then be instructed to submit an application to the University of Montana Graduate School upon acceptance.

 - A bachelor's degree in Communicative Sciences and Disorders (CSD) or Speech-Language Pathology OR bachelor's degree in a related field and completion of a CSD leveling program.

 - Minimum GPA of 3.0 for all college work.

 - Official GREs are not required for the 2021-2022 admissions cycle

 - Participation in the UM CSD graduate program requires a criminal background check, immunizations, and completion of 25 ASHA-certified observation hours along with a number of other items.
 Detailed information about clinical practicum requirements is available on the CSD master's program website and clinical education website.

 The School of Speech, Language, Hearing & Occipational Sciences requires all application materials be submitted directly to CSDCAS.
 For specific submission instructions regarding the following items, please refer to the CSDCAS website.

 - Letters of recommendation: Three (3) letters of recommendation submitted, directly to CSDCAS, by persons who have direct knowledge of the applicant's character and abilities.
 At least one letter should be from a current or former professor and address the academic qualities of the applicant.
 Other letters may be from: